rolling-scopes-school/tasks/react/modules/tasks/tests.md

 4. Tests must be deterministic (no flaky tests)
 5. All external dependencies must be properly mocked

-## Points

-A student can achieve a maximum of 100 points.

 ## 📚 FAQ (Frequently Asked Questions)